Note: There is a discovery attached to this project. This is due on Thu Jan 25, 2018 10:30am; directly before class.

 Problem Statement: Introduce who you are designing for, how they could benefit from an IoT appliance and why you chose this person and the problem

 Goal: What kind of solution are you trying to create and why?
-How does it address the problem.
-Explain in as few words as possible:
+How does it address the problem? etc.

 Process: Show a record of your work as it progressed.
 This should include: components used, photos and videos of the circuits assembled, code (and versions of your code), reflections and challenges encountered, how you solved problems, iterated etc. Be able to tell the story of your work.